 We received several requests from customers going on cruise holidays and wanting to know which binoculars would be best to bring along.
 If you’re about to embark on a cruise, then a good pair of binoculars will certainly enhance your experience.
 The following guide will help you understand what to look for when choosing the right pair.
 We’ve also listed our top 3 binoculars for cruise holidays.

-When shopping for binoculars you will notice that every model name is accompanied by two numbers.
+When shopping for binoculars, you will notice that two numbers accompany every model name.
 For example 8×42, 7×50, 10×50 etc. The first number is the magnification of the binoculars (also referred to as power or zoom).
 The second number is the diameter of their lenses.
-So 8×42 binoculars for example means they have 8x magnification and 42mm lenses.
+So 8×42 binoculars, for example, means they have 8x magnification and 42mm lenses.

 Magnification and Stabilisation Issues

 When choosing binoculars to take on a cruise, it is very important to know that high magnification models will prove to be completely useless!
 The issue with using binoculars is that every shake of your hands is also magnified as much as the image is.
 Since you will be standing on a moving platform (the boat), it is nearly impossible to achieve a stable image with any more than 7x or 8x magnification.
 This issue becomes even more relevant when the waves are high or when the boat is shaking.

 We find that either 7x or 8x magnification works best while onboard.
 Note that 8x magnification binoculars are also considered ideal for other uses such as watching scenery, wildlife, bird watching or sports.
 7x or 8x binoculars are not only easier to stabilise but also provide a wider field of view than higher magnification models.